Slab Hut Farm: Description

 Slab Hut Farm occupies a 5-acre (2 hectare) site at Peewee Bend on Mt Nebo Road.
-The non-urban zoned property is adjacent to the State Forest near the boundary of Brisbane City and Moreton Bay Region (formerly Pine Rivers Shire), in what has become a rural commuter suburb.
+The non-urban zoned property is adjacent to the State Forest near the boundary of Brisbane City and City of Moreton Bay (formerly Pine Rivers Shire), in what has become a rural commuter suburb.
 Although the land has been cleared, several mature fig trees remain.

 The various buildings and structures associated with the early development of the property as a dairy farm are grouped in close proximity, clustered along a ridge to take advantage of the natural drainage.
 These comprise:

 Slab House

 This is a low-set, single-storeyed, timber-framed structure with hardwood slab walls and floors and a hipped roof of unlined corrugated iron.
 Adzed timber rafters and tie beams with few battens support this roof, and the galvanised iron guttering is of early half-round profile.
 The principal uprights are morticed and tenoned to a bottom plate and carry a top plate, and the whole rests on timber stumps.
 Split hardwood slabs, both vertical and horizontal, provide the infill between the frames.
 There are no internal doorways.
 Slab partitions to ceiling height divide the structure into three rooms, each of which opens onto a verandah which runs the length of the building on the southwest side.
 The outer edge of the verandah floor is carried by a ground log.
 The former kitchen features a cooking alcove and chimney of corrugated iron attached to the end wall.
 This alcove is clad externally with vertical slabs and has a stone floor.
 Beyond the kitchen a small iron-roofed lean-to supported by timber posts is attached to the rear of the fireplace.
 The building remains substantially intact and has been furnished as a private museum, illustrating a typical bedroom and kitchen of the pioneer era.